Missing the Blue Screen on Windows 7? Don’t worry – there’s hope!

-Missing the Blue Screen on Windows 7?
-Don’t worry – there’s hope still!
-With the advent of Windows 7 Blue Screen of Death (BSODs) or Stop Errors are almost extinct and a great way to remind yourself of what a blue screen looks like or to fool your office workers and friends, run the Blue Screen screen saver from Sysinternals.
+Missing the old Blue Screen on Windows?
+Windows 11/10 now display a different Blue Screen Stop Error.
+To remind yourself of what the old blue screen looked like or to fool your office workers and friends, run the Blue Screen screen saver from Sysinternals.

 Using the following syntax for the Psexec tool from Sysinternals, you can even run the screen saver on another system: